VTimofeenko/confluence_poster/README.md

 * `--online`: Test the provided authentication settings on the actual instance of confluence.
 * `--help`: Show this message and exit.

+## `confluence_poster create-config`

+Runs configuration wizard.
+The wizard guides through setting up values for config.

+**Options**:

+* `--local-only`: Create config only in the local folder  [default: False]
+* `--home-only`: Create config only in the $XDG_CONFIG_HOME  [default: False]
+* `--help`: Show this message and exit.

 # Installation

-Currently the project is installable through
+Install the project from PyPI:

 ```console
 $ pip install confluence-poster
 ```

+To start using `confluence_poster` either create the config manually or run `confluence_poster create-config` to start configuration wizard which will guide you through the configuration.

 # Config format

-By default the confluence_poster tries to look for config file `config.toml` in the directory where it is invoked.
-The format is as follows:
+By default the confluence_poster tries to look for config file `config.toml` in the directory where it is invoked and in XDG_HOME_CONFIG.
+The config format is as follows:

 ```toml
 # If the page was not updated by the username specified here, throw an error.